FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 We receive the access token encoded as a `JWT`.
 We now want to decode the JWT and verify claims.
 For this example, we validate the `aud` and `iss` claims that reflect the application `client_id` and token issuer respectively.
+Recall that we configured the issuer value earlier in FusionAuth.

 ```ruby
 # Decode the token